-From using certain light bulbs to investing in hybrid cars, trucks or buses, many companies across the country have found ways to make their business a little greener.
+From using certain light bulbs to investing in electric cars.
+As well as trucks or buses, many companies across the country.
+Because they have found ways to make their business a little greener.
 But what about your company?
 How many green procedures, technologies or tools have you brought into the workplace?

-Going green is something businesses should take very seriously; Today, green absorbent products are just one of the tools our industries often implement.
-Other tools we often see used along with our absorbent product include spill control tools, supplementary absorbent products, and a range of absorbent rags and wipers.
+Going green is something businesses should take very seriously.
+Today, green absorbent products are just one of the tools our industries often implement.
+Other tools we often see include spill control tools.
+Also supplementary absorbent products.
+Finally, a range of absorbent rags and wipers.

-While absorbent rags and wipers have a number of uses in industrial businesses and are certainly necessary for certain parts of the job, these items often have major environmental and workplace safety drawbacks that businesses need to consider, particularly if they’re looking for ways to cut costs and “greenify” their workspace.
-Here are just a few fact you might now know about the environmental impact of towels, rags, and wipers:
+While absorbent rags and wipers are necessary in industrial businesses, these items often have major environmental and workplace safety drawbacks.
+Businesses need to take this into consideration, especially if they’re looking for ways to cut costs and “greenify” their workspace.
+Here are just a few fact you might now know about the environmental impact of towels, rags, and wipers.

-Shop rags: Shop rags are commonly used in a wide range of shops.
-Unlike shop towels, shop rags are typically made from old jeans, t-shirts, sheets, and other articles of cloth.
-While recycling these items for cleaning purposes sounds green in nature, in practice shop rags can quickly become a problem – particularly if any rags used to clean solvents or other hazardous chemicals aren’t disposed of correctly.
-If this happens, the adsorbed products can quickly begin to leak, contaminating soil and water supplies in your community.
+Shop rags are commonly used in a wide range of shops.
+Unlike shop towels, shop rags are typically made from old jeans.
+Also t-shirts, sheets, and other articles of cloth.
+So recycling these items for cleaning purposes sounds green in nature.
+However in practice shop rags can quickly become a problem.
+That’s particularly if any rags used to clean solvents or other hazardous chemical.
+I mean those that aren’t disposed of correctly.
+If this happens, the adsorbed products can quickly begin to leak.
+Now it’s also contaminating soil and water supplies in your community.

-While towels, rags and wipers are a necessary part of business operations, knowing the weaknesses of each of these tools can help you decide which ones to use and which ones to weed out of your workplace.
-Here are a few things you can do to help narrow down your decisions as you consider which items to keep and which ones to remove from your workplace.
+We know towels, rags and wipers are a necessary part of business operations.
+However knowing the weaknesses of each of these tools can help you.
+I mean all decide which ones to use and which ones to weed out of your workplace.
+Here are a few things you can do to help narrow down your decisions.
+Especially as you consider which items to keep.
+As well as which ones to remove from your workplace.

 Evaluate how many wipers, towels and rags are used by your place of work each month.